 - Queue No Answer Timeout: Should be set to the maximim time you want people to wait in the queue before it counts as ‘no answer’.

 - Use Waiting Audio & Queue Waiting Audio: This audio is played while the user waits.
-Try some soothing music.
+Try some soothing music or information about the company.

 - Say Position in Queue & Position Message: A robot voice that is played in between the Queue Waiting Audio.
 If there’s no Queue Waiting Audio, this will loop.

-Once the IVR is configured, you will need to assign it as the Inbound Routing behaviour for a Phone number, or trigger it from another IVR as per the training unit on IVRs.
+Once the IVR is configured, you will need to assign it as the inbound routing behavior for a phone number or trigger it from another IVR as per the training unit on IVRs.
+IVRs are followed in order.
+You are creating individual steps that are joined together.
+The first IVR is assigned to the phone, then each later IVR is joined to the prior.
+For example:

-When a Call comes in the Introductiory Audomated Message will play.
-The Call Object will then be created by Fastcall and placed in the Queue for distribution by Omni-Channel.
-The first Object in the Queue will be offered out via the Fastcall Widget as a ringing phone call, which will go around the available users as a Round Robin.
-When a User picks up, the Call Object is removed from the Queue and the next one pulled down and distributed via the Round Robin.
-While in the Queue, the caller will hear the Waiting Audio and Position Message.
-If a caller is in the queue longer than the Queue No Answer Timeout, they will be redirected to the No Answer IVR.
+When a call comes in the introductory automated message will play.
+The call will then be created by Fastcall and placed in the queue for autoamated call distribution (ACD).
+The first caller in the queue will be distributed to an available user as a ringing phone call.
+Calls are distributed in a circle – Round Robin.
+When a user picks up, the caller is removed from the Queue and the next waiting caller is distributed.
+While in the queue, the caller will hear the waiting audio and position message.
+If a caller is in the queue longer than the queue no answer timeout, they will be redirected to the no answer IVR which coudl be another group, voucemail or a call center.